hattvr/Welcomer-Bot/README.md

 </div>

 ## **Getting Started**
 Welcomer-Bot is an advanced, easy to setup, free, and unbranded Discord bot.
 This bot allows users to send a welcome notification, in the form of an image, in a desired channel.
-To being installing this bot, you're going to want to install the required python libs from the `requirements.txt` file.
+To begin installing this bot, you're going to want to install the required python libs from the `requirements.txt` file.
 ```py
 pip install -r requirements.txt
 ```